 Introduction to Data Validation

-The Importance of Data Validation in Decision Making
+The Importance of Data Validation in Data-Driven Decision Making

 Types of Data Validation

 There are several types of data validation, including format validation, range validation, and cross-validation.
-Format validation involves checking the data to ensure that it is in the correct format, such as checking that a date is in the correct format (e.g., mm/dd/yyyy).
-Range validation involves checking the data to ensure that it is within a specified range, such as checking that a value is between 1 and 100.
-Cross-validation involves checking the data against other data to ensure that it is consistent, such as checking that a customer's address matches the address on file.
+Format validation checks the format of the data to ensure that it conforms to a specific standard.
+For example, a date field should be in the format MM/DD/YYYY.
+Range validation checks the data to ensure that it falls within a specific range.
+For example, a salary field should be between $20,000 and $100,000.
+Cross-validation checks the data against other data to ensure that it is consistent.
+For example, a customer's address should match the address on file.

 Benefits of Data Validation